 - The GDPR aims to ensure personal privacy, by giving individuals rights with regards to the information organisations store about them.

 - Most personal information your business holds is subject to the GDPR.
-Even that which might not immediately identify someone, eg that which has been pseudonymised, may still qualify as personal data if it can be used to identify an individual (eg in combination with other data).
+Even that which might not immediately identify someone (data that has been pseudonymised, for example) may still qualify as personal data if it can be used to identify an individual (when used in combination with other data).
 Online identifiers such as IP addresses also qualify.

-- If you hold personal information, you will probably have to pay a fee to the Information Commissioner’s Office.
+- If you hold personal information, you will have to pay a fee to the Information Commissioner's Office (ICO).

 - There are some exceptions to this, but the process is straightforward.